What are the Top Tourist Attractions to Visit in Incheon, South Korea?

-In recent years, Incheon has carved a reputation as a great model for building a smart city.
-For this reason, the city is always welcoming people from all over the world coming to visit for different reasons including business and leisure.
+Incheon has carved a reputation as a great model for building a smart city in recent years.
+For this reason, the city is always welcoming people from all over the world coming to visit for different reasons, including business and leisure.
 Location-wise, Incheon is located along the shores of the Yellow Sea and within the Seoul Metropolitan Area and even uses the same metro network.
-Incheon is a tech and industrial city and pride itself as home to the only Chinatown in South Korea.
+Incheon is a tech and industrial city and prides itself as home to the only Chinatown in South Korea.

-When it comes to vacation destination within the Incheon, the city is a departure point for a collection of 168 atolls, some of which are linked to the city by the iconic Incheon Bridge while others still remain undiscovered holiday escapes that can be reached by speed boats.
+When it comes to vacation destinations within the Incheon, the city is a departure point for a collection of 168 atolls linked to the city by the iconic Incheon Bridge.
+In contrast, others still remain undiscovered holiday escapes that can be reached by speed boats.

 If you are planning a visit to Incheon, bet it for leisure or business, we have compiled a list of 15 best things to do in the city, and we hope you visit all or a number of them.

 Let’s start with nature.
 Assuming that you have had a long flight to Incheon, you may want to take a few moments to refresh and calm your nerves, and there is no better place to do that than at the Incheon Grand Park.
 Situated at the base of two peaks and on 727 acres, the park offers a great place to idle and admire the gardens, arboretum and zoos, and many ecological areas.

 The zoo and arboretum are home to more than 200 animals, including the Pungsan dogs, Japanese macaques, ostriches, and even sheep.

 On the other hand, the rose garden can be breathtaking in the summer.

 Songdo Central Park